Body Found At Broomall Auto Body Shop Owned By Missing Man George Hughes, Police Say

 MARPLE TOWNSHIP, Pa.
 (CBS) — Marple Township Police are investigating after a man’s body was found at the Broomall Auto Body on Wednesday morning.
 The auto body shop is owned by 57-year-old George Hughes, Jr. who has been missing since last week.

 Police have yet to confirm the identity of the deceased body.
-However, they say the clothing closely resembles the one worn by Hughes at the time of his disappearance.READ MORE: Off-Duty Officer Thomas Munz Jr. Killed While Riding Motorcycle In South Philly Was Involved In Fatal Shooting Of Walter Wallace Jr.
+However, they say the clothing closely resembles the one worn by Hughes at the time of his disappearance.READ MORE: North Philadelphia Crash Leaves Young Girl Dead; Sister, Mother Injured

-Hughes was last seen at the Edgmont Square Shopping Center in Newtown Square on May 16.New Jersey Native, Who Lost Daughter In Parkland Shooting, Fighting To Protect School Children Across Nation
+Hughes was last seen at the Edgmont Square Shopping Center in Newtown Square on May 16.WATCH LIVE: Atlantic City Mayor Marty Small Sr. To Announce Major Boardwalk Rehabilitation Funding, Other Upcoming Projects

 “This is not characteristic of him, he has never taken off like this before and we don’t understand what has happened,” Debbie O’Connor, his sister, said.
 “He is normally a very jovial, fun-loving person.
-He’s been struggling lately, COVID has not helped anyone, but he has been somewhat down.”MORE NEWS: Gunman Kills 19 Children, 2 Teachers In Texas School Rampage
+He’s been struggling lately, COVID has not helped anyone, but he has been somewhat down.”MORE NEWS: House Votes Against Taking Up Gun Bill After Texas Killings

 An autopsy will be conducted to confirm the male’s identity and cause of death.